thoughtspot/thoughtspot.github.io/_admin/ts-cloud/analyst-onboarding.md

 ---
 title: [Analyst onboarding]
-last_updated: 7/23/2020
+last_updated: 06/01/2020
-summary: "As an analyst, you create and manage ThoughtSpot Pinboards for everyone in your organization.
+summary: "As an analyst, you create and manage worksheets for everyone in your organization.
 Let us guide you through the necessary steps."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 When you begin using ThoughtSpot, the onboarding process starts automatically.
 You choose your persona, based on how you use ThoughtSpot.
-As an *analyst*, you use ThoughtSpot to set up data connections, define relationships, and create Worksheets to help your team search and analyze data.
+As an *analyst*, you use ThoughtSpot to set up data connections, define relationships, and create worksheets to help your team search and analyze data.
 When you select the *analyst* persona, the analyst onboarding begins, and guides you through a few basic scenarios.

 ![Business user or analyst screen]({{ site.baseurl }}/images/onboarding-select-analyst.png "Business user or analyst screen")